rsyncOSX/rsyncuidocs/content/en/docs/newandupdatetasks/_index.md

 {{< /alert >}}

 Pressing the `Enter` key will advance to the next field.
 Pressing the `Enter` key will automatically add a new task after the last input.
-Alternatively, you can click the `checkmark` icon on the toolbar to add a new task.
 Tasks are saved to permanent storage after each entry.

 {{< figure src="/images/add/add.png" alt="" position="center" style="border-radius: 8px;" >}}